Destiny (video game series): Gameplay

 The Destiny series is primarily a first-person shooter, with the player taking the role of a Guardian, a person granted powers of Light by the Traveler.
-The player chooses from one of three main character classes: Titans who specialize in melee and defense, Hunters who can dodge and use stealth to their advantage, and Warlocks that harness the power of Light into magic-like abilities.
-Each class can use the Light along three separate elemental archetypes of Light power, Arc, Solar, and Void, along with further subclasses of each that affect certain aspects of those powers.
-A fourth elemental power, Stasis, was introduced with Destiny 2: Beyond Light, while a fifth elemental power, Strand, will be introduced with Destiny 2: Lightfall.
+The player chooses from one of three main character classes: Titans, who specialize in melee and defense, Hunters, who can dodge and use stealth to their advantage, and Warlocks, who harness the power into magic-like abilities.
+Each class can use the Light along with three separate elemental archetypes of Light power—Arc, Solar, and Void—along with further subclasses of each that affect certain aspects of those powers.
+A fourth elemental power, Stasis, was introduced with Destiny 2: Beyond Light, while a fifth elemental power, Strand, was introduced with Destiny 2: Lightfall.
+A sixth power, Prismatic, was introduced in Destiny 2: The Final Shape, which allows combinations of Light and Darkness abilities to be used in tandem.
 These powers give abilities such as grenades and defensive options, as well as a powerful Super ability which requires a long cooldown before it can be cast again.
 Along with these powers, the player's Guardian is supported by a Ghost, an artificial intelligence that accompanies the Guardian and imbued with limited power of the Traveler to resurrect the Guardian should they die in combat in most cases.
 Only in certain restricted areas, where the powers of Darkness overwhelm the Light, the Ghost cannot revive the player.